Undergraduate

 Geographers use many tools and techniques in their work, and geographic technologies are increasingly important for understanding our complex world.
 For example, these technologies allow geographers to plan new communities, decide where new highways should be placed and establish evacuation plans.

-Through coursework and research, Department of Geography students become fluent in the latest advancements in the field:
+Through coursework and research, Department of Geography and Environment students become fluent in the latest advancements in the field:

 • Geographic Information Systems (GIS)